sdsawtelle/sdsawtelle.github.io/attachments/resume.md

 **[GeekBuddy Social Graph and Buddy Finder](http://sdsawtelle.pythonanywhere.com)** (2017)

-- A web app that displays the social graph for a user in the www.boardgamegeek.com (BGG) community and color nodes by correlation to the user using boardgame ratings data.
+- Built a web app that displays the social graph for a user in the www.boardgamegeek.com community and colors nodes by correlation to the user with boardgame ratings data.